Welcome Kids & Families

 The Sierra Nevada World Music Festival promotes "conscious" music.
 Conscious music is music with a message of peace, unity and brotherhood, which transcends the divisions of race and culture.

-Over the past Nineteen years we have endeavored to build a community where Conscious music, Roots music, and World music is embraced.
+Over the past Twenty years we have endeavored to build a community where Conscious music, Roots music, and World music is embraced.
 Where bringing diverse people from many lands together in celebration yields more than just the sum of each individual present, but something much grander.

 At SNWMF, people experience a unique sense of unity and belonging, a semi-utopian moment in time where love, generosity, joy and innocence can be reclaimed.
 We believe that music has the power to move mountains and change paradigms, and the phenomenal artists who have graced SNWMF stages over the past decade have imparted an overwhelmingly Positive force.

 Created through the collective efforts of the artists, vendors, staff, volunteers and ticket buyers, the Sierra Nevada World Music Festival is known for the positive, conscious, environmentally aware community it attracts.

 The Sierra Nevada World Music Festival is dedicated to nurturing a world family peacefully united in celebration of the universal spirit of music.
 Come celebrate with us!